syedhassaanahmed/syedhassaanahmed/README.md

 ### Hi there 👋

 My name is **Hassaan** (correct, it's not *Syed* 😄).
-I'm a curious Engineering Manager with 15+ years of experience in developing Software and leading Engineering teams.
+I'm a curious Engineering Manager with 15+ years of experience in developing Software and leading Software development teams.
 I'm particularly passionate about Data and Analytics in the Cloud.
-Living in four countries has enabled me to effectively contribute in teams with diverse backgrounds.
+Living in four countries has enabled me to effectively contribute to teams with diverse backgrounds.
 Working across industries such as Retail, Telco, AdTech, Manufacturing and Energy has helped me understand a wide array of business domains.

 In my current role at Microsoft Commercial Software Engineering (CSE), I lead a team of talented and meticulous developers that empower strategically important Microsoft Azure customers to drive the value of intelligent cloud through Software Engineering.